“Dude, how much did it cost you to take a year off work?”

 There are a couple problems with calculating this way:

-- Second, there may be future costs associated with rejoining the workforce at a lower salary after a year away.
+- Second, there may be future costs associated with rejoining the workforce at a lower salary after a year away, especially if you are considering making a career change.
 When I left my tech sales job, a recruiter told me to expect a ~$30k pay reduction per year to be hired back into the same position I already had.
 This is simply due to the 1 year gap in my resume.
 Should this potential “cost” be included in my calculations?

 #2) Spending Cost of 1 Year: